 It is the emergency system that handles the call; the operator is a conduit between the caller and the system.
 It is the system that tells the operator what questions to ask, then acts depending on the caller’s responses — including assigning priority levels, prompting the operator to ask further questions, dispatching appropriate response services, and so on.

 It hasn’t always been this way.
-When we first deployed our intelligent workflow software in one of the US’s largest and busiest 9-1-1 command centers, some processes were still manual for operators.
+When we first deployed our intelligent workflow software in the largest and busiest 9–1–1 command center in the US, the FDNY, some processes were still manual for operators.
 A screen-based system that can automatically move on to the next step depending on what the operator inputs saves an enormous amount of time in each call.
 It’s also much easier to update the system and manage version control.

-Workflow software can guide agents and operators through multiple processes one at a time in an intelligent manner, where the next step presented follows logically from the responses already gathered.
-In the workflow interface, appropriate data and tools can also be presented to agents as they need them, rather than them having to go look for them or switch applications.
+Workflow software can guide agents and operators through multiple processes in an intelligent manner, where the next step presented follows logically from the responses already gathered.
+In the workflow interface, appropriate data and tools can be presented to agents, rather than them having to go look for them or switch applications.

 The result is faster, more accurate interactions that can easily take place over any channel and draw on any data source, system or process that is required for the agent to get the job done.